Every question you may have about Variable Rate Mortgages answered!

 How often does a variable rate mortgage change?

 That’s one of the issues.
 There is no set schedule or time table.
-At the time of writing this, the Prime Rate has not changed in almost two years since the early days of the pandemic.
+At the time of writing this in the Spring of 2020, the Prime Rate had not changed in almost two years since the early days of the pandemic.
 (March 31 2020 it dropped to 2.45%)

 That is pretty fixed and flat!